renanmello/renanmello/README.md

 I'm a Back End developer :smile:

-I Love code and create new stuff, i like too much to discover new technologies and dive deep in solving problems.
+I Love code and create new stuff, discover new technologies and dive deep in solving problems.

 ## My specialties: